 To deepen my understanding of engineering in AI, despite facing the most important graduation research and four curricula, I shifted my role from a student of the LI Team Project Module to a teaching assistant.
 Within limited time and heavy workloads, my scientific and technical thinking, particularly my engineering mindset, contributed significantly.
 By standardizing and automating repetitive questions raised by students, I developed a website to post the common problems and update it accordingly.
 Besides, a meeting reservation system is provided for students to schedule meeting times automatically.
 It not only achieved my purpose of automation, but also reduced inefficient email exchanges and ad hoc communication.
 In terms of the meeting slots, I arranged them for the after-lunch period, which fulfilled my TA duties and spared me a large chunk of time to focus on my final project without interruption.
 For the academic courses, I compiled summaries for each lesson based on the exam requirements.

 The multiple approaches of managing workloads with standardized, batch, and traceable records supported being competent for my schedule, also allowed me to develop skills in engineering collaboration in this TA position.
 The rapid advancement of AI has become a double-edged sword, as I've noticed that team members often unconstrainedly use AI to generate code.
 From a professional angle, instead of improving efficiency when utilizing AI, it resulted in style conflicts, code redundancy, increased communication costs, and ultimately reduced overall output.
-Needless to say, the subjectivity of human beings is also significantly weakened in the process.
 To tackle this issue, I implemented constraints, requiring each team to develop a unified style guideline and establishing a clear definition of task completion.
 Meanwhile, I reiterated the boundaries of AI's use among the 42 students clearly, making it serve as a "translator," translating natural language requirements into code snippets, rather than a “worker” that directly generated complete projects.
 This approach has proven to facilitate smoother student collaboration and minimize rework.
 The outcome also demonstrated that the essence of integrating team norms with a systems engineering framework is in making AI tools truly improve system development efficiency.

 Experiencing "AI in the loop" provoked me to delve deep into the interplay between AI and systems engineering.
 The emphasis on the core issue of machine learning systems: how to effectively embed AI into software and computing processes while ensuring system reliability and maintainability.
 The contemporary challenge is no longer to improve model accuracy by another 1%, but to integrate engineering system capabilities (distributed training, model service-oriented, inference optimization, and resource scheduling) into the entire lifecycle of data processing, feature engineering, model iteration, deployment and monitoring, while constraining the system boundaries and ensuring scalability.